Just like my clients, family, and neighbors I’m asking myself what to do?

 But you’re likely deluding yourself.

-A Yale psychology professor, asked a group of women, “How would you feel if you had a job interview and someone asked you really sexist, ugly questions?”
+“How would you feel if you had a job interview and someone asked you really sexist, ugly questions?”

 Almost everyone answered the way you and I would, something like: “I would walk out.
 I would give the person hell.”